LaMitaOne/SkiaCustomThreadedBase/README.md

 <img width="645" height="519" alt="Unbenannt" src="https://github.com/user-attachments/assets/2dceac2f-9dc1-481c-997d-45c82577d225" />

-This is a high-performance, thread-rendered FMX component skeleton.
-It started as the engine of my vcl flowmotion, then of skia flowmotion and now its in almost all i made for sk4d,  so i thought maybe some base would be not bad to start from always....and maybe some of you can use it somehow too or ...make it better :)
+It started as the engine of my vcl flowmotion, then morphed to skia flowmotion and now its in almost all i made for skia4delphi, so i thought maybe some base would be not bad to start from always....and maybe some of you can use it somehow too or ...make it better :)

-With this base, I can finally do all the things I always wanted to create... or probably more ^^  but sleep no tso much anymore lol
+With this base, I can finally do all the things I always wanted to create... or probably more ^^  but sleep not so much anymore lol

 How It Works: